microsoft/playwright/docs/src/api/class-route.md

 ### option: Route.fulfill.response
 * langs: js
-- `response` <[ApiResponse]>
+- `response` <[APIResponse]>

-[ApiResponse] to fulfill route's request with.
+[APIResponse] to fulfill route's request with.
 Individual fields of the response (such as headers) can be overridden using fulfill options.

 ## method: Route.request
 - returns: <[Request]>